AymenKnight/sound-switcher/README.md

 - 🎛️ **Sound Enhancements** - Control audio enhancements like bass boost, virtual surround, and more
 - 💻 **Native Windows Integration** - Uses Windows COM APIs for reliable device management
 - 🎨 **Modern UI** - Clean and intuitive interface built with React
+- 🪟 **Frameless Window** - Custom title bar with minimize, maximize, and close controls
+- 📍 **System Tray** - Minimizes to tray instead of closing, with right-click menu to quit

 ## Prerequisites